Develop your language skills and experience life in another country.

-Prior to applying, you will be invited to an information session which will outline further details of the application process.
+Prior to applying, you will be invited to an information session that will outline further details of the application process.

 Our Partner Universities

-Please note: There are also University wide partnerships with institutions in Canada, Hong Kong and America that are offered.
+*There are also University-wide partnerships with institutions in Canada, Hong Kong and America that are offered.
 This information will be given to you at the stage of application however we cannot promise what the allocation will be in advance.

 The University's Study Abroad Team offers plenty of support and advice for studying abroad.